"You worship what you do not know; we worship what we know, for salvation is from the Jews.

 Acts 3: 2-7 --- in the name of Jesus Christ of Nazareth rise up and walk.

 Peter said Silver and Gold I do not have, but what I do have…Wow!
 That means Peter knew he had something…Silver and Gold I do not have, but what I do have…Peter knew he had something and that something had the power to overcome the man’s infirmity.
 Peter knew he had the delegated authority that Jesus gave.
 Peter was actually doing John 14.
 Ask anything in my name and that I will do…Jesus said.
 Peter did exactly that.
 Peter ASKED and the Lord did for the glory of the Father.
 Peter was simply exercising his delegated authority.
-Peter was not praying…a lengthy prayer for healing.
-No…he just exercised delegated authority.
+Peter was not praying a lengthy prayer for healing.
+No, he just exercised delegated authority.
 But when you do that, you need to do so in faith and that is only possible when you really, I mean really, know and understand in your heart, the authority that has been given to you.
+Again, it is also only possible when the Holy Spirit truly lives in you.
+The bible says, "Our bodies are a temple of the Holy Spirit".
+And the Holy Spirit does not live in bodies practicing sinful life styles.
+I say this in love.
+Often times, many Christians put up a "lovable" and "christian" front, but have quite a different private life.
+Their thoughts are impure, they watch movies with swearing and sex scenes for entertainment, some watch pornography, they get angry with their spouse or children and say rude and hurtful words, they gossip, and are very little different to any body else in the world.
+But, they expect to use Jesus name and heal the sick and cast out demons and speak in tongues.

 When we exercise that name of Jesus, that name is understood really well in the spirit realm.
 It’s not Father God withholding your blessings, withholding your health and healing or anything else good.
 Its demonic forces that withhold them.
-And so, when you speak that name of Jesus with authority, they know it, they hear it and they surrender to the authority that Jesus has been given over heaven and earth.
+And so, when you exercise authority over them in Jesus name, they know it, they hear it and they surrender to the authority that Jesus has been given over heaven and earth.
+But only when they have nothing to accuse you of.

 When Jesus was walking on the earth, you never see in the gospels where the disciples are praying for something.
 Why not?
 Because Jesus the Son of God was right there with them.
 They had Emmanuel with them.
 They ran to him for anything that they wanted.
 They didn’t lack anything whilst Jesus was with them.
 Even when the storm arose on the sea and it looked like they were drowning, they didn’t pray that God would do something to save them.
 They ran to Jesus and said “Wake up, Lord, wake up, don’t you care we are drowning?
 And it was Jesus who calmed the storm saying Peace Be still.